Uncork the Secrets of Port Wine: Varietals, History, Tasting Notes, and Ideal Pairings

 Classification of Port wine

 But before moving on, let’s take a look at the various types of Ports.
-What we’ve said applies is a general discourse, but then it is necessary to make a further classification, considering that the Port is divided into 7 major categories with different characteristics.
+What we’ve said applies to a general discourse, but then it is necessary to make a further classification, considering that the Port is divided into 7 major categories with different characteristics.
 Before moving on, it is good to remember that there are two other differences to be made a priori.
-The Ports that age in casks and then in barriques for 10, 20, 30 and 40 years like the Tawny and the others that age in big barrels (less invasive aging) and then in bottle.
+The Ports that age in casks and then in barrels for 10, 20, 30, and 40 years, like the Tawny, and the others that age in big barrels (less invasive aging) and then in bottles

-The entry-level wine is never dry, a minimum of sugar remains, it is very approachable and easy to drink.
-It is divided into dry, semi-dry and sweet.
+The entry-level wine is never dry, a minimum of sugar remains, and it is very approachable and easy to drink.
+It is divided into dry, semi-dry, and sweet.

 Born about ten years ago to ride the pink wine craze that the British love so much: it’s not a memorable wine but a super easy-going fermented juice.

-Now we are talking, Ruby Port is the first step you want to make to appreciate this noble wine.
-It’s aged in large wood barrels, just to dampen the edges, but it’s never too complex or structured.
-It focuses on the fruit, which must be fresh, vinous and pleasant.
+Now that we’re talking, Ruby Port is the first step in appreciating this noble wine.
+It’s aged in large wood barrels, just to soften the edges, but it’s never too complex or structured.
+It focuses on the fruit, which must be fresh, vinous, and pleasant.
 Do not keep a Ruby Port in the cellar for your children’s graduation, drink it now, baby!

 Late Bottled Vintage Port: LBV

-It’s always a ruby but born in an exceptional vintage, only that it has spent more time in the barrel.
-It was “invented” in the mid-1900s for serendipity because no matter how good, it could not be sold and therefore remained in the barrel for further years.
-Aging takes 4-5 years and then it is ready.
-It’s a kind of Ruby, so it is fresh and fruity, but where intensity, finesse, and depth are enhanced.
+It is always a ruby, but it was born in an exceptional vintage and has spent more time in the barrel.
+It was “invented” in the mid-nineteenth century for serendipity because, no matter how good, it could not be sold and thus remained in the barrel for years.
+Aging takes 4-5 years, and then it is ready.
+It’s a ruby, so it’s fresh and fruity, but with increased intensity, finesse, and depth.

 Porto Singla Quinta

-“Quinta” is the vineyard, the cru and these wines must be strictly produced from a single parcel.
-These are wines of great value, unique that can almost compete with the Vintage Port.
-Indeed very often when a vintage is very good, but not optimal to become Vintage, the production companies choose to label them as Porto Singla Quinta.
+“Quinta” is the vineyard, the cru, and these wines must be strictly produced from a single parcel.
+These are wines of exceptional value and distinction that can compete with vintage port.
+Indeed, very often when a vintage is very good, but not optimal enough to become Vintage, the production companies choose to label it as Porto Singla Quinta.

-And finally, we come to the sacred Grail, the wine produced only in exceptional years, the quintessence of sweetness and elegance.
-It is the wine that, although it represents only 2% of production, acts as a barometer for the prestige of the great houses of the Port.
-It is not a recognition given lightly, so much that “the Vintage” is declared 2 years after the harvest.
-To be 100% sure and avoid foolishness, given that all the big wineries base their notoriety on the crystalline quality of their Vintages, not on the entry-level wines that can be easily manipulated in the cellar.
-A Vintage must be aged for 2 and a half years in wood or steel and then rest for at least 10 years in the bottle.
-Although it is advisable to let the wine rest in the bottle for 30-40-50 years.
+And finally, we get to the holy Grail, the wine that is only made in special years and is the epitome of sweetness and class.
+It is the wine that, although it represents only 2% of production, acts as a barometer for the prestige of the great houses of Port.
+It is not a recognition given lightly, so much so that “the vintage” is declared two years after the harvest.
+To be 100% sure and avoid foolishness, given that all the big wineries base their notoriety on the crystalline quality of their vintages and not on the entry-level wines that can be easily manipulated in the cellar.
+A vintage wine must be aged for two and a half years in wood or steel and then rest for at least 10 years in the bottle.
+Although it is advisable to let the wine rest in the bottle for 30–40–50 years.
 There are 100-year-old Ports that are still in perfect condition, thanks to the powerful structure, tannins, and remarkable acidity.
-So in this case time is a necessary ingredient.
+So in this case, time is a necessary ingredient.

-The wine is essentially a Ruby, however the refinement changes.
-After 3 years of aging in large barrels, the Tawny goes directly into the barriques to stimulate the maturation of the wine.
-In these small casks the wine oxygenates itself much faster and is tinged with spicy aromas.
-As the wine ages, the dull red color turns to amber, the oxidation and the evolved tones become more intense, even if the freshness always remains present to support the wine.
-The Tawny Ports are very complex, decadent and baroque, have aromas of dates, nuts, ripe fruit, spices, notes of cocoa, coffee and vanilla.
+The wine is essentially a ruby; however, the refinement changes.
+After 3 years in big barrels, the Tawny goes right into the barriques, which speed up the wine’s maturation.
+In these small casks, the wine oxygenates itself much faster and is tinged with spicy aromas.
+As the wine ages, the dull red color turns to amber, the oxidation intensifies, and the evolved tones become more intense, even if the freshness always remains present to support the wine.
+The Tawny Ports are very complex, decadent, and baroque, have aromas of dates, nuts, ripe fruit, spices, and notes of cocoa, coffee, and vanilla.
 In the mouth, they are sweet but structured and never cloying.
-The Tawny can age for 10, 20, 30 or even 40 years in cask.
+The tawny can age for 10, 20, 30, or even 40 years in cask.

-It is a Port produced in Tawny style, therefore rich and sumptuous, with grapes coming from a single vintage that then ages for 7 years.
-But be careful, unlike Tawny, there are no indications of aging, but only the vintage on the label.
+It is a tawny port, which means it is rich and sumptuous, made from grapes from a single vintage and aged for 7 years.
+But be careful, unlike Tawny, there are no indications of aging, only the vintage on the label.
 But above all, it is not a unique and unrepeatable product like the Vintage Port.

-We are talking about a mighty, alcoholic wine, at least 19-20 degrees.
+We’re talking about a strong, alcoholic wine with a temperature of at least 19-20 degrees.

 The history of the Port

-The history of the Port speaks the English language, because it was the English who invented this wine, by chance once again… Certainly, the Douro valley has been famous since Roman times, however, it was only thanks to the profitable trade relations between England and Portugal and the crisis with France that England fell back on the wines of the Douro Valley, to the detriment of the Bordeaux claret.
+The history of Port is written in English, because it was invented by the English, again by chance… Certainly, the Douro valley has been famous since Roman times; however, it was only thanks to the profitable trade relations between England and Portugal and the crisis with France that England fell back on the wines of the Douro Valley, to the detriment of the Bordeaux claret.
 Around the second half of the 1600s, the wine from the Douro Valley was transported to Oporto and then embarked to reach the white cliffs of Dover.
-However, the heat and the uncertainty of the journey pushed some merchants-winemakers to cut wine with brandy to preserve it during the perilous crossing.
-And so the legend of the wine of Oporto was born and still today many of the Porto producing companies are English and if you check the list of most famous bodegas, more than half have English names.
+The heat and uncertainty of the journey, however, compelled some merchant-winemakers to cut wine with brandy in order to preserve it during the perilous crossing.
+And so the legend of the wine of Oporto was born, and still today many of the Porto producing companies are English, and if you check the list of the most famous bodegas, more than half have English names.
 Alongside Fonseca, Ramos Pinto and Ferreira we can find Graham Offley, Robertsons, Sandeman, and Tylor, just to mention the best known

-Drinking a good Port wine is a unique experience, it is not like a simple passito wine, it is more complex.
-The sweetness is less dominant, the nuances are mature, the flavors of dried fruit titillate the palate.
+Drinking a good Port wine is a unique experience; it is not like a simple Passito wine; it is more complex.
+The sweetness is less dominant, the nuances are more mature, and the flavors of dried fruit titillate the palate.
 Not to mention that you can choose the Port closest to your preferences.
 It is not a wine, but a world to explore.
-And do not think that thousands of euros are needed for a Vintage, even starting from 30-50 euros you can buy excellent LBV.
+And do not think that thousands of euros are needed for a vintage; even starting from 30 to 50 euros, you can buy an excellent LBV.

 Port wine food pairings

 The Port is a true champion of wine and food pairings.
-The most structured and rich are excellent as dessert wines for chocolate cakes, chocolate muffins, tiramisù, chocolate tartlets, chocolate brownies.
-But it is with pure chocolate that it manages to find its most successful combination: thanks to its structure it manages to withstand the impact even with extra dark chocolate.
+The most structured and rich dessert wines are excellent with chocolate cakes, chocolate muffins, tiramisù, chocolate tartlets, and chocolate brownies.
+But it is with pure chocolate that it manages to find its most successful combination: thanks to its structure, it manages to withstand the impact even with extra dark chocolate.

 Another fabulous combination is the aged cheeses and the blue cheeses, try a Ruby with a Castelamgno or a Tawny with Cheddar and say goodbye to all your precious onion jams…